-"Authentication" [Deleted]
+Deleted "Authentication" [Deleted]

-- "Authorisation" in relation to a Transaction, means confirmation given by an Issuer that funds will be made available for the benefit of an Acquirer, in accordance with the terms of the relevant Interchange Agreement, to the amount of that Transaction.
+"Authorisation" in relation to a Transaction, means confirmation given by an Issuer that funds will be made available for the benefit of an Acquirer, in accordance with the terms of the relevant Interchange Agreement, to the amount of that Transaction.
 Except in the circumstances specified in this IAC Code Set, Authorisation is effected online.
-'Authorised' has a corresponding meaning. - "Bank Identification Number" and "BIN" means the registered identification number allocated by Standards Australia Limited in accordance with AS 3523 (also known as an Issuer Identification Number (IIN)). - "Business Day" means a day on which banks are open for general banking business in Sydney or Melbourne and on which the RITS is operating to process payments. - "Card" is defined in the IAC Regulations and means any card, device, application or identifier authorised by an Issuer, which is linked to an account or credit facility with the Issuer, for the purpose of effecting a Card Payment.
+'Authorised' has a corresponding meaning.

+"Bank Identification Number" and "BIN" means the registered identification number allocated by Standards Australia Limited in accordance with AS 3523 (also known as an Issuer Identification Number (IIN)).

+"Business Day" means a day on which banks are open for general banking business in Sydney or Melbourne and on which the RITS is operating to process payments.

+Last amended "Card" is defined in the IAC Regulations and means any card, device, effective 1.1.20 application or identifier authorised by an Issuer, which is linked to an account or credit facility with the Issuer, for the purpose of effecting a Card Payment.

-"Cardholder" is defined in the IAC Regulations and means a customer of an Issuer who is issued with a Card and PIN or other authentication method or process.
+Amended "Cardholder" is defined in the IAC Regulations and means a customer of an effective 1.1.20 Issuer who is issued with a Card and PIN or other authentication method or process.

-"Cardholder Data" means any information that is stored on, or which appears on, a Card, and includes but it not necessarily limited to:
+Inserted "Cardholder Data" means any information that is stored on, or which appears effective 1.1.16 on, a Card, and includes but it not necessarily limited to:

-- (a) Primary Account Number;

-- (b) Cardholder Name:
+- (a) Primary Account Number; - (b) Cardholder Name:

-- (c) Service Framework; and

-- (d) Expiration Date.
+- (c) Service Framework; and - (d) Expiration Date.